AlexanderUlrich/hello-world/README.md

 # hello-world
-Herein lies a puppy's first foray into the realm of ~coding~.
+Herein lies a puppy's first foray into the realm of coding.